 Ana's always open to discuss new projects.
-For inquiries, kindly contact her at email@example.com.
-Thank you for making it this far.
+For inquiries, kindly contact her at http://anagrilloSF@gmail.com.
+Thank you.

 International Union for Conservation of Nature (IUCN), Mangroves for the Future, New York Times, Corbis Photo Agency, The Archdioceses, National Public Radio, South Baltimore Homeless Shelter, Johns Hopkins University, Goodwill Industries, Deutsche Bank, Planned Parenthood, Horizon's Foundation, Burning Man, San Francisco's GLBTIQ Center, North Charles Street Design, University of Maryland, Barnard College, many colleges, universities, hospitals, and various international magazines around the world.